 - Describe the journey a typical ALU instruction might take when executing on a simple implementation of a MIPS processor.
-Where is the instruction obtained from, how are its operands obtained? where is its result stored?
+How is the instruction initially fetched from memory? how are its operands obtained and from where? where is its result finally stored?

 - Imagine an array of integers stored in memory that we wish to read one by one.
 To read the first element we first set a register to hold the address in memory of the start of the array.
 We then execute a "load word" instruction to transfer the data from memory into one of the processor's registers.
 In order to load the next element in the array we must add 4 to the current address.
 Why do we add 4 and not simply increment the address by 1?